DPontes/CppND-System-Monitor-Project/src/README.md

 - `src/linux_parser.cpp`: `LinuxParser::TotalProcesses()` & `LinuxParser::RunningProcesses()`

 Implemented in the same way as the `MemoryUtilization`, `Kernel` and `OperatingSystem`, by searching for the `processes` and `procs_running` key, repectively, and returning it's `value`.

+- `src/system.cpp`: `System::TotalProcesses()` & `System::RunningProcesses()`

+Simple call of the correct functions

+## System UpTime

+### Result:

+The field for system `Up Time` contains the time that the system has been up in the HH:MM:SS format.

+### Implementation

+- `src/linux_parser.cpp`: `LinuxParser::UpTime()`

+Implemented in a similar way as the previous implementations, except for the UpTime the file where we fetch the information is `/proc/uptime`
+This simple file contains only two long numbers (values in seconds):
+    - the uptime of the system (including time spent in suspend)
+    - the amount of time spent in the idle process
+We are only interested in the first value, therefore do not use the value extracted of the second number.
+The `long int` that is extracted is later used in the function `Format::ElapsedTime(long seconds)` for formatation.

+- `src/system.cpp`: `System::Uptime()`

+Simple call of the correct function

+- `src/format.cpp`: `Format::ElapsedTime(long seconds)`

+The function in the `Format` namespace takes in the `long int` returned by the `UpTime()` functionand converts it to the required HH:MM:SS format.
+This is done by:

+  1. divide the seconds by 3600 to get the number of hours.
+Given that the results is saved in an `int hours` it becomes automatically truncated,
+  2. obtain the rest value `%` from dividing for 3600 to get the number of seconds that do not fit in a whole hour; divide then by 60 to obtain the number of minutes,
+  3. same reasoning, but this time instead of dividing the rest by 60, we do the rest by 60 again, to get the remaining seconds

+The function builds a string `time` that takes the values calculates above and turns them to strings (`to_string`) before concatenating them into the desired format